wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

   - `assumedVortexRadius` : the radius of the target vortex assumed if `createSetPosition(x, y)` is not available as in non-beta scripting.
 - `derotateToAngle(targetAngle, buffer?, epsilon?)`: derotate the bottle to a target angle, can be used if the bottle is at the origin or in a vortex.
   - `targetAngle`: the target angle in degrees.
-  - `buffer`, `epsilon`: the parameters for the binary search to decide exact derotation.
+  - `buffer`, `epsilon`: the parameters for the binary search to decide exact de-rotation.
-  - **Note that this derotation process is not real derotation process.
-Check that it can be translated back to real derotation before using it**.
+  - **Note that this de-rotation process is not real de-rotation process.
+Check that it can be translated back to real de-rotation before using it**.

 ### Angle conversion functions